tyrellto/basketball-free-throw-prediction/README.md

 3. **Modeling**:
    - CatBoost was chosen as the primary model to predict the outcome of the free throws.
 On average, an accuracy of 67% was achieved across all team members.
-   - Future considerations: Given the time series nature of the data, models like LSTMs, GRUs, or transformer-based architectures could be explored further to learn from the long-spatial and short-spatial relationships between the joints across different time stamps.
+   - Future considerations: Given the time series nature of the data, models like LSTMs, GRUs, or transformer-based architectures could be explored further to learn from the long-term and short-term temporal/spatial relationships between the joints across different time stamps.

 #### Results:
 An average accuracy of 67% was achieved in predicting free throw outcomes based on skeletal movements.